Skip to Main Content

 What the Name Promises

 The 'p2' element of the name adds a layer of ambiguity, a second expression of something, a second floor, a secondary label in the winemaking sense.
 Secondary labels in fine wine tend to offer access to a producer's approach at a different price point, and there's an argument that this is what the bar format itself represents relative to formal wine dining: the same seriousness, fewer rituals around it.
 That reading fits the Nørrebro address and the Argentine wine identity.
-Malbec, for all its commercial familiarity at the mass-market level, produces some of the most interesting high-altitude red wine being made in the Southern Hemisphere at its upper tier.
+Malbec, for all its commercial familiarity at the mass-market level, produces particularly interesting high-altitude red wine being made in the Southern Hemisphere at its upper tier.
 A bar that takes that seriously is operating with a specific conviction about where value and quality intersect, which is exactly the kind of editorial position that distinguishes a wine bar from a wine list.

 Frequently asked questions